Difference Between Weft and Warp

 What is Weft?

-The Weft is a basic component that makes fabric using wool thread or yarn which is further converted into wearables.
-The word Weft is derived from the English word Weave which means knitting of fabric using yarn or thread.
+The Weft is a basic component that makes fabric using wool thread or yarn, which is further converted into wearables.
+The word Weft is derived from the English word Weave which means knitting fabric using yarn or thread.

-The weft is usually created from the spun fiber which we usually do at home using pair of needles.
+The weft is created from the spun fibre, which we do at home using pair of needles.
 It is the simplest way of making fabric using the weft knitting method.

-In the Weft knitting method generally, loops are created horizontally from a single type of woolen yarn.
+In the Weft knitting method, generally, loops are created horizontally from a single type of woollen yarn.
 These looped can be interlinked in round or flat shapes.

 It is very obvious to guess that the Weft method is the simplest way of knitting.